 Important Law Protects Consumers in Personal Injury Cases

 Below are some frequently asked questions about the HITECH Act.
-The law was enacted in 2009 and is regularly used by personal injury attorney Colin Scott at The Scott Law Firm, PLLC to save money for his clients!
+The law was enacted in 2009 and is regularly used by Vancouver, WA personal injury attorney Colin Scott and The Scott Law Firm, PLLC to save money for clients!

 What is the HITECH Act and how does it work?